-Three alternate locations were considered for new SRM facility constructing.
-One location was the site of the former concession-operated gas station across from Park Headquarters.
-Another location considered was the current maintenance complex next to Facilities Management Division offices.
-The third location was the current location at the Mission 66 maintenance yard.
 The park used a site-selection matrix (Appendix A) that includes criteria such as sustainability, site-planning characteristics, conformance with the park's GMP, cost, environmental impacts, circulation, parking, and accessibility.
-Through site-selection analysis, the park found the Preferred Alternative location met more project selection criteria; therefore the other three locations were dismissed from further analysis.
+Through site-selection analysis, the park found the Preferred Alternative and Alternative 3 locations met more project selection criteria; therefore these two locations were dismissed from further analysis.